Turkey Sanctions

 Sanctions on Executive Officers

 These measures may be imposed on the principal executive officers of sanctioned entities, limiting their ability to manage and participate in international operations.
-Sanctions may include travel bans, asset freezes, and other measures aimed at impacting the leadership of sanctioned organizations (CAATSA, Section 235(a)(12))
+Sanctions may include travel bans, asset freezes, and other measures aimed at impacting the leadership of sanctioned organizations (CAATSA, Section 235(a)(12)).

 Impact of Sanctions on Turkey